On copyright

 Negotiations between authors and users may turn out to be disappointing, especially for authors whose economic influence is usually weaker.
 Against this background, authors’ rights societies such as SSA play an important role.

 By becoming a member of SSA, authors assign certain rights to us.
-SSA thus represents authors if a user wishes to make use of such rights and determines the general conditions for the exploitation of the entire SSA repertoire: this is what we refer to as collective management.
+SSA thus represents authors if a user wishes to make use of such rights and determines the general conditions for the exploitation of the entire SSA repertoireEntirety of works of a certain administration category: this is what we refer to as collective management.

 In other areas, authors who are SSA members commit to only have licences issued by us under the scope of the general conditions that we have negotiated and agreed on with the users.